JaneJeon/self-hosted/README.md

 - [ ] VSCode Server?
 - [ ] Monica CRM?
 - [ ] Firefly III?
+- [ ] Some sort of youtube-dl & gallery-dl server?

 ## Infra
 Use https://www.terraform.io/docs/language/settings/backends/pg.html and https://www.terraform.io/docs/language/modules/sources.html#github to avoid using TFE, and also host Vault to host all secrets.